jcpdmr/MQTT-over-mTLS-Micropython/README.md

 - [Mosquitto](https://mosquitto.org/download/)

 ### Configuration
-You can install mosquitto through the command: `apt-get install` mosquitto (Linux), `brew install mosquitto` (macOS) or download from the [official website](https://mosquitto.org/download/) .

-We then clone the [project directory](https://github.com/jcpdmr/MQTT-over-mTLS-Micropython).
+Clone the [project directory](https://github.com/jcpdmr/MQTT-over-mTLS-Micropython).
 First, within the MQTT-over-mTLS-Micropython-main directory we create a file called `wifi.conf`.
 This will contain the parameters needed to connect our device with an existing wifi network.
 Inside we find:
  -  `wifi_ssid`: Contains the name of the wifi network we are going to connect to - wifi_psw: Contains the network's login password